CogStack/MedCATtrainer/docs/project_admin.md

 # Annotation Project Creation

+## Creating an Annotation Project
 Annotation projects are used to inspect, validate and improve concepts recognised & linked by MedCAT.
+They can also be used collect annotations for defined MetaCAT models tasks, and coming soon RelCAT, or relation annotation models.

-Using the admin page, a configured superuser can create, edit and delete annotation projects.
+Using the admin page, a configured admin or superuser can create, edit and delete annotation projects.

 1\.
-Navigate to http://localhost:8001/admin/ and select 'Project annotate entities'.
+Navigate to `http://localhost:8001/admin/` or the `http://<hostname>:<port>/admin/` in which you've deployed the Trainer, and select 'Project annotate entities'.

 ![Main Menu list](_static/img/project_annotate_entities.png)